-- advocating for funding, capacity building and policy development;
+- advocating for funding, capacity building and policy development

 This will be achieved through being an organisation committed to:

-- excellence in governance;
+- excellence in governance

-- a strong member focus.
+- a strong, diverse member focus.

 Other roles within council include the coordination of local chapters, and management of the website.
-The council co-opts a member to coordinate student matters.
+The council co-opts a student member to coordinate student matters.

-POLICIES, SUBMISSIONS AND RELATED DOCUMENTS
+SUBMISSIONS AND RELATED DOCUMENTS

 AEA submissions to review bodies: